Chapter 6.2 Buildings

 The Heat in Buildings Strategy has set a target of over 1 million homes heated with zero emissions heat by 2030.
 It is clear the voluntary approach will not drive the pace and scale necessary to meet this target.

-Decarbonising homes will require improvements to energy efficiency and the swapping of fossilfuelled boilers for either individual electric heat pumps with new larger radiators or district/ communal heating, depending on property type and location.
+Decarbonising homes will require improvements to energy efficiency and the swapping of fossil fuel boilers for either individual electric heat pumps with new larger radiators or district/ communal heating, depending on property type and location.
 There has been too little investment in these solutions, with emissions from existing homes falling only 2% in the last five years.

-Regulations are the best way to secure private investment that is crucial to meeting the considerable capital cost of decarbonising homes.
+Regulations are also the best way to secure private investment that is crucial to meeting the considerable capital cost of decarbonising homes.
 Public funding will still be required, however, to help households afford the changes and ensure a Just Transition.
 Therefore the need is for a framework of regulations to drive investment coupled with an increase in Scottish Government funding to support fuel poor households with fully funded installations and partial grant support to others.
-Further benefits, including decent local jobs, would accrue if this work was done through municipal energy companies.147
+Further benefits, including decent local jobs, would accrue if this work was done through municipal energy companies.

 The regulatory framework should include:

-• an ‘efficient and renewables heat ready’ energy efficiency standard for existing homes and non-domestic buildings, including a minimum energy efficiency standard, with all homes required to meet this standard by 2030
+• an ‘efficient and renewables heat ready’ energy efficiency standard for existing homes and non-domestic buildings, including a minimum energy efficiency standard, with all homes required to meet this standard by 2033

-• zero-emissions heat regulations for homes and non-domestic buildings, requiring the replacement of oil and gas boilers to start from 2025
+• zero-emissions heat regulations for homes and non-domestic buildings, requiring the replacement of oil and gas boilers to start from 2028

 • a phased approach for flats and tenements